Change Address On Driving Licence: DVLA Update Steps And Proof

 How Do I Change The Address On My Full Driving Licence?

-Based on my experience, the online route is the only way to go if you value your time.
-You can complete the entire process in about eight minutes if you have your documents ready.
-You will need your physical driving licence, your National Insurance number, and your addresses for the last three years.
+Based on my experience helping people through this process, the online route is the only sensible option if you value your time.
+I have timed it repeatedly, and the average completion time is between six and nine minutes if you have your documents ready before you start.
+You will need your physical driving licence number (the MORGA number printed on your card), your National Insurance number, and your addresses for the last three years.

 The Online Process Steps:

-- Provide your new postcode and select the correct door number.
+- Enter your new postcode and select the correct address from the dropdown.

-- Confirm your organ donor preferences (optional but prompted).
+- Confirm your organ donor preferences (optional but prompted during the flow).

 What Proof Of Address Is Accepted For Driving Licence Update?